Inferior vena cava filter

 The filter is designed to trap a blood clot and prevent its travel to the lung where it would form a pulmonary embolism.
 Their effectiveness and safety profile is well established, and they may be used when anticoagulant treatment is not sufficient.

 Results from the PREPIC study and other studies which have shown many long-term complications of IVC filters led to the introduction of retrievable IVC filters.
 The first retrievable IVC filters were approved by FDA in 2003 and 2004.

 In 2012, the American College of Chest Physicians recommended IVC filters for those with contraindications to anticoagulation who either have acute PE or acute proximal deep vein thrombosis (above the knee).

 History

-The first IVC filter was created by Kazi Mobin-Uddin, MD who published his findings in 1969 in the New England Journal of Medicine.
+The first IVC filter was created by Kazi Mobin-Uddin who published his findings in 1969 in the New England Journal of Medicine.
 The Mobin-Uddin filter was later replaced by the Greenfield filter developed by Lazar Greenfield which had a lower rate of filter related complications.